Mohammed-Abdi/ddustack/docs/v1.0/api/contents.md

 **App Version:** v1.0
 **Author:** Mohammed Abdi
-**Date:** 2025-10-01
+**Date:** 2025-10-11
 **Status:** Updated

 ---

 ## 1. Overview

-The Contents API manages course materials such as LECTUREs, assignments, labs, and tutorials.
+The Contents API manages course materials such as lectures, assignments, labs, and tutorials.
 It allows:

 - Students to fetch content for specific courses.
 - Admins to create, update, and delete content.